-Prior to reviewing this guide, you and the Support Manager of your organization should have already reviewed the Understanding Metadata, Custom Issue Fields, & Tags together to plan how you will configure end user data in your Helpshift SDK implementation.
+Prior to reviewing this guide, you and the Support Manager of your organization should have already reviewed the first section of the Getting Started page to plan how you will configure end user data in your Helpshift SDK implementation.

 - showFAQs:withOptions enabled: This API bundles all capabilities of the SDK, and is the easiest way to enable support in your app.